manrodri/diceReact/app/README.md

 ### Back end

-- Use of AWS CodePipeline
+- Integrate frontend CB job in CDK Pipeline
 - Use AWS CodeDeploy to deploy lambda last version and alias
 - Provide rollback
 - Write some tests